The DW Stadium is the home of Wigan Warriors Rugby League and Wigan Athletic Football Club.

 The address for the DW Stadium is DW Stadium, Loire Drive, Wigan, WN5 0UH.

-Admission for academy games is £5 for adults and £3 for juniors.
+Admission for Academy and Women’s games is £5 for adults and £3 for juniors.
 Wigan Warriors Season Ticket holders are admitted free for regular season league games on production of a valid membership card.
-Parking within the grounds of the stadium is strictly limited and entry to Edge Hall Road itself is therefore strictly controlled on matchday.
+A public car park is available for use outside of the Robin Park Arena.

 Central Park is multi-million pound community-based Work Academy located in Pemberton, Wigan.

-The first of its type in the UK, the Academy offers extensive facilities that are used by the local community as well as Headquarters for the Wigan Club, a sophisticated base for the Warriors Community and Foundation operations and a Centre of Excellence for the highly reputed Wigan Warriors’ Youth Development Programme.
+The first of its type in the UK, the Academy offers extensive facilities that are used by the local community and a sophisticated base for the Warriors Community and Foundation operations including a Centre of Excellence for the highly reputed Wigan Warriors’ Youth Development Programme.

 Sports facilities at Central Park are available to the local community and for use by the general public, whilst a gym and hair & beauty salon are also open and run primarily by learners.